Skjaldbaka17/quotel-sls-api/README.md

 **Invoking function locally through local API Gateway**

-Note you need to add a env.json file with "DATABASE_URL":"YOUR_DATABASE_URL" for the API to work, also remember that sam is running the API using Docker so if your DB is on your local machine you need to use as host:"docker.for.mac.localhost".
+Note you need to add a env.json file to root with "DATABASE_URL":"YOUR_DATABASE_URL" for the API to work, also remember that sam is running the API using Docker so if your DB is on your local machine you need to use as host:"docker.for.mac.localhost".

 ```bash
 sam local start-api --env-vars env.json